marcov/tech-notes/docs/Linux/bpf.md

 See `/sys/kernel/debug/tracing/events/...` and `/sys/kernel/debug/tracing/available_events`.

 - tracepoints / raw tracepoints (includes any syscall enter / exit).
-- kprobes / kretprobes: any kernel func
+- `kprobe` / `kretprobe`: any kernel func
-- `fentry` / `fexit`: any kernel func
+- `fentry` / `fexit`: any kernel func (need trampoline support for the architecture!)
 - LSM: LSM hooks in "security.h"
 - perf_events (used by BPF program type perf event)
 - `fmod_ret`: override UM function and syscalls.
 Returns an error or a fake result.
 - `bpf_iter`: iterator over various stuff, e.g. list of all currecnt task structures.

+If you hook on exit path (`fexit` & `kretprobe`) you may not be able to retrieve the function arguments.
+The regiters holding the arguments at the functio entry could be clobbered by the function execution.

 ## Useful helper functions
 - `bpf_get_current_pid_tgid`: returns PID / TGID of a thread.